vifon/kmacro-x.el/README.md

 3. `RET` can be used to apply the actions to all the other cursors or `C-g` can be used to abort the bulk operation.

+`kmacro-x-mc-atomic-undo-mode` can be enabled to make each `macro-x-mc` change undoable as a whole.

-Note for the existing users: The old implementation of the multiple cursors is still available in `kmacro-x-mc-legacy.el`.
-All the functions are the same, just with the `legacy` infix added.
+Note for the existing users: The olded implementation of the multiple cursors provided by this package is still available in `kmacro-x-mc-legacy.el`.
+All the functions are the same as before, just with the `legacy` infix added.